ceglabsagarshinde/COA1_GENE/supplementary_figure_data/supplementary_timm21_mammoth_data/Readme.md

 ## Woolly mammoth TIMM21 data
-These are the bam files from the blastn result using a query as TIMM21 sequence provided in this folder.
+We provided the Woolly mammoth TIMM21 gene alignment bam files obtained from the blastn results using a query as TIMM21 sequence provided in this folder.
 Their respective indexed files are also present.
-The result is available in the supplementary figure.
+The results are shown in the supplementary figure.